strimzi/proposals/052-cruise-control-api-users.md

 * `heathcheck` - Used by Strimzi for checking the readiness of the Cruise Control application.

 Access to these API users is limited to Strimzi.
-So when HTTP basic authentication is enabled for Cruise Control, no one can access the the Cruise Control API other than Strimzi.
+So when HTTP basic authentication is enabled for Cruise Control, no one can access the Cruise Control API other than Strimzi.

 ### How API user management is handled elsewhere